oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 ### Revoke a user's tokens
 This web application architecture used cookie-based sessions instead of session tokens to authenticate to the backend resources.
 However, in the case of mobile apps and single-page applications, you will need to revoke refresh tokens on the frontend.
 As per the [spec](https://datatracker.ietf.org/doc/html/draft-parecki-oauth-global-token-revocation#name-revocation-expectations), written by [Aaron Perecki](https://aaronparecki.com/) a successful logout will require revoking a user's refresh token.

-## Initate UL through Okta
+## Initiate UL through Okta
 This tutorial provides the fundamental steps to creating a UL endpoint to end a user's session or tokens.
-However, the Universal Logout feature has not yet been released; once it is release a secondary blog will be posted with further instruction on how to initate logout with Okta.
+However, the UL feature is not yet available; once released, a secondary blog will be posted with further instructions on how to initiate logout with Okta.
 Stay tuned!
-For now you can find the completed project [ul-workshop-complete]() on our Oktadev GitHub repository.
+For now, you can find the completed project [ul-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/ul-workshop-complete) on our Oktadev GitHub repository.

 Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
 If you have any questions about Universal Logout, please comment below!